A-S-P-A/ASPA-Website-Book/intro.md

 # Welcome to Team ASPA

 We are a group of 3rd year Engineering Students, working on our dissertation.
-This is the a deaign concept for a rotating space station.
+This is the a deSign concept for a rotating space station.

 You can browse the work of each team member: